glguy/ssh-hans/server/README.md

 SSH Server
 ==========

-The server program `server` takes no arguments and listens on TCP port 2200.
+The server program `server` takes a port number as argument and listens on the given TCP port.
 Connecting to the server presents you with an ASCII version of the popular Set game.

 The server expects to find a private key in a `server_keys` file in the directory the server is started in.
 This file must be in OpenSSH